GeoDTN/horcrux/README.md

 #This C++17 code will achieve the following requirements.

-##save a file with the following steps:
+##Save a file with the following steps:
 ```
 > The user selects a file from his/her filesystem
 > The user specifies the number of horcrux he/she wants to create